Anjali-60/LocalEatsHub/README.md

 2. Run Apache and MySQL using XAMPP Control Pannel.

-4. Make and select `LocalEatsHub` database in `utf8_general-ci` using phpmyadmin.
+3. Make `localeatshub` database in `utf8_general-ci` using phpmyadmin.

-6. Import the provided SQL schema `database/food-order.sql` into your MySQL database using phpmyadmin import function.
+4. Select `localeatshub` database and import the provided SQL schema `database/localeatshub.sql` into your MySQL database using phpmyadmin import function.

-8. pen your browser and navigate to http://localhost/LocalEatsHub
+5. Open your browser and navigate to http://localhost/LocalEatsHub/